sgpl/cs_basics_ruby/chapter6/notes_c6.md

 - array.size
 - array.size returns number of elements, not the highest indexed element.
 - last element is at arr.size - 1

+### multi-dimensional array
+- arrays that have more than one dimension
+- ruby doesn't have builtin support for multi-dimensional arrays
+- workaround = array inside an array.
+-